The Brides of Dracula: Cast

-Production notes
+Background

 After the success of Dracula, Hammer commissioned Jimmy Sangster to write a sequel titled Disciple of Dracula, about an acolyte of the vampire, with Count Dracula himself only making a cameo appearance.
 Sangster's script was rewritten by Peter Bryan to remove references to Dracula, while adding the character of Van Helsing.
 The screenplay was then further revised by Edward Percy.
 Reportedly, Sangster, director Terence Fisher and Cushing also were involved in the rewrites.

 Producer Anthony Hinds stated: "My own personal involvement in a film like Brides was always 100 percent, not because I felt it to be my duty but because I felt very strongly that the pictures were mine.
 No doubt Terry [Fisher] thought they were his and Jimmy Sangster thought they belonged to him.
 And Peter C. knew they were his."

+Peter Cushing reprises the role of Doctor Van Helsing from the first film.
+Christopher Lee was asked to reprise the role of Dracula but declined as he feared typecasting (he would go on to play the part again in the next film in the series, Dracula: Prince of Darkness).
+David Peel was cast as the replacement character Baron Meinster.
+Miles Malleson, who played the undertaker in the first film, appears in a different role as Doctor Tobler.

+Production

+Filming began on 26 January 1960 at Bray Studios.

 Most of the interior shots were done at Bray Studios.
-The exterior shooting locations were in nearby Black Park and Oakley Court.
-The scene in which the locks drop from Gina's coffin was derived from M. R. James's story "Count Magnus".
+The exterior shooting locations were in nearby Black Park and Oakley Court.The scene in which the locks drop from Gina's coffin was derived from M. R. James's story "Count Magnus".

 Release

+The film played in the US on a double bill with The Leech Woman on June 15, 1960.
+It premiered in England at the Odeon Marble Arch on 6 July 1960 and it was distributed theatrically in London on Aug.
+29, 1960, also on a double bill with The Leech Woman.

+Reception

-Box Office
+Box office

-Kine Weekly called it a "money maker" at the British box office in 1960.
+Kine Weekly included the film in their list of "money makers" at the British box office in 1960.